Let's Create a Contact Form

 }

-As you can see, we have created two methods.
-The first method createComponentContactForm()
+As you can see, we've created two methods.
+The first method, createComponentContactForm()

-This has fields for name, email and message, which we add using the addText()
+instance.
+It includes fields for name, email, and message, added using the addText()

 , addEmail()